 Examples of research interests:

 Past fellows have researched historical and contemporary ideas on freedom of action and association and the rule of law.
 Some notable research interests include:

-Fellows join a network of more than 1,400 scholars and students, including David Schmidtz at the University of Arizona, Tyler Cowen at George Mason University, and Randall Kroszner at the University of Chicago.
-Fellows consistently credit the program with providing support and inspiration beyond the financial award:
+Fellows join a dynamic network of more than 1,400 scholars and students, including David Schmidtz at the University of Arizona, Tyler Cowen at George Mason University, Jayme Lemke at Brown, and Randall Kroszner at the University of Chicago.
+Past Fellows have consistently credited the program with providing support and inspiration beyond the financial award:

 “The Humane Studies Fellowship put me in touch with a community of people who have, throughout the years, given me good advice and encouragement.” -Tom Bell, Professor of Law, Chapman University School of Law (listen to interview)